Service options during rehabilitation work

 Project timing and latest news

 We broke ground for the L Project in July 2017.
 The completed work to date progressed the capacity and accessibility projects we designed in tandem with the tunnel work.
-We’re moving ahead to be ready to start the tunnel rehabilitation in late April.
+The tunnel rehabilitation phase is expected to take 15-18 months.

 April 29, 2019: MTA Letter to Customers L Project Weekend Review

 April 26, 2019: Press Release: Next Phase of L Project Construction Starts Tonight – Much of Tunnel Construction Work is Well Underway

 February 13-14, 2019: Presentation: We briefed elected officials, community board leadership and advocate groups on the construction progress and service options proposal.
 Download a copy of the presentation and review.

 We've been meeting with people from every community affected by the L Project.
 We're attending community meetings, hosting our own open houses, and even meeting with people on subway platforms.